 - hepatitis B, but only if there are abrasions or mouth sores caused by bites or trauma where blood can be exchanged

-- cytomegalovirus, which is a common virus that can infect anyone but rarely causes symptoms
+- cytomegalovirus, which is a common virus that can be transmitted to anyone but rarely causes symptoms

 - meningitis, which is the inflammation of the brain and spinal cord

-You should also get tested again three months after you were treated for the disease, because repeat chlamydia infections are common.
+You should also get tested again 3 months after you were treated for the disease, because repeat chlamydia transmissions are common.

-- Use condoms, either male latex condoms or female polyurethane, the right way every time you have sex.
+- Use condoms, either male latex condoms or female polyurethane ones, the right way every time you have sex.
 Ask your pharmacist or doctor if you’re unsure about the correct way to use a condom.

-- Limit the number of sexual partners you have to reduce your risk of exposure.
+- Limit the number of sexual partners you have to help reduce your risk for exposure.

-- If you’re a woman, don't douche.
-Douching can increase your risk for infection because it reduces the number of good bacteria in the vagina.
+- If you’re a person with a vagina, don’t douche.
+Douching can increase your risk because it reduces the number of good bacteria in the vagina.

 Tips for safe kissing

-Follow these tips to practice safe kissing and prevent infection:
+Follow these tips to practice safe kissing and prevent transmission of other conditions: